Leaves of Glass: Structure

 Leaves of Glass was the first of Ridley's plays for adults that completely rejects Aristotle's unities of drama, with the story instead taking place in a variety of locations and spanning many months.
 It has seventeen scenes and no interval with the play lasting approximately two hours in performance.

 Although two of Ridley's previous plays The Fastest Clock in the Universe and Ghost from a Perfect Place each had two acts with a space for an interval, each act retained the same location with a very small time gap between each.

-Commenting on the structure of Leaves of Glass, Ridley has said the following:
+Commenting on the structure of Leaves of Glass, Ridley said the following:

 "the initial draft perhaps was sort of more real-time, one location. [...]
 I love doing that, I mean, I think that's what theatre does best and...
 It always amazes me that people are surprised that I should be drawn to that kind of form of telling a play because that's one of the things that theatre does so well, is real-time.
 Where else can you experience that?
 Certainly not in film now.
 But then what happened was that I really got into this idea of — which is what the play has ended up doing — of sort of like coming into scenes at very jagged angles.
 [In the play] you get kind of like layers of these scenes, like kind of little pieces of broken glass that come in.
 The scenes begin when they are already up and moving; the action is already happening and they don't kind of finish on a kind of particular comforting way; there is no kind of dying fall at the end.
 You're just in and out of these scenes almost like cinematic cuts. [...]
 And I quite liked that kind of oblique way of telling of what is, in a way, a very oblique story.
 I thought that was part of the theatrical experience for me of this kind of [...] circular descent that [the character of] Steve is on of memory and morality."